Skip to Content

 Though federal law prohibits the use of Cannabis, the map below shows the states and territories that have legalized Cannabis for medical purposes.
 Some other states have legalized only one ingredient in Cannabis, such as cannabidiol (CBD), and these states are not included in the map.
 Medical marijuana laws vary from state to state.A map showing the U.S. states and territories that have approved the medical use of Cannabis.

 Cannabis may be taken by mouth or may be inhaled.
 When taken by mouth (in baked products or as an herbal tea), the main psychoactive ingredient in Cannabis (delta-9-THC) is processed by the liver, making an additional psychoactive chemical.

 When Cannabis is smoked and inhaled, cannabinoids quickly enter the bloodstream.
 The additional psychoactive chemical is produced in smaller amounts than when taken by mouth.

-A growing number of clinical trials are studying a medicine made from a whole-plant extract of Cannabis that contains specific amounts of cannabinoids.
+A growing number of clinical trials are studying a medicine made from an extract of Cannabis that contains specific amounts of cannabinoids.
 This medicine is sprayed under the tongue.